Jolina Magdangal discography

 Her self-titled album, Jolina, and all-revival album, On Memory Lane, are listed among the best selling albums of all time in the Philippines.
 In 2002, Magdangal had a smooth metamorphosis from a youth kiddie pop star to a grown-up artist through her album Jolina Sings the Masters.
 Not only the album featured a more matured and subdued Jolina - no more bangs and too much frills - but also Magdangal interpreted the compositions with mature emotions.
 Said album is considered as a first in local recording industry for putting up together master composers in the country in a single album.

 Through her music, Magdangal has travelled not only the Islands of the Philippines but also the East and West Coasts of the United States, Hawaii, Guam, Saipan, Canada, Australia, Europe, The Middle East and Asia.
 In 2002, Magdangal transferred to GMA Network.
 After a year, she was chosen to be the banner artist of the then newly built GMA Records through the company's initial album offering, Forever Jolina.
 Her next two albums were released under GMA Records in 2006 and 2008.
 In 2003, Magdangal was selected to represent the Philippines in the Japan-ASEAN Pop Festival held at Yokohama, Japan.
 The concept and aim of J-ASEAN POPs is to find synergy among the diverse cultures of Japan and the ASEAN countries and to bring about a sense of togetherness and community among a wide range of people who support it, through exchanges in popular music.
 Magdangal took a seven-year hiatus in the recording industry since releasing her last GMA Records album Destiny in 2008.
 In 2014, she came back to ABS-CBN, and after a year, she released her come back album Back To Love via digital download.
 The physical album was released on February 15, 2016, and after two weeks in the market, her come back album was certified Gold Record by PARI.

 As of 2016, Star Music executive and producer Rouqe Rox Santos claims that Magdangal still holds the title Star Music Queen of Pop and the Original Queen of Star Music due to the number of albums that turned gold and quadruple platinum.
+To date, Magdangal has sold over a million copies of her albums in the Philippines, becoming one of the best-selling artists in the country.